-The Field Supervisor for 2011-2012 will be Prof. Jacqueline Urla, an expert in Basque language revitalization in the broader political context of Spain and the European Union whose latest work directly engages with applied heritage anthropology.
+The Field Supervisor for 2011-2012 was co-PI Prof. Jacqueline Urla, an expert in Basque language revitalization in the broader political context of Spain and the European Union whose latest work directly engages with applied heritage anthropology.

 Click here to view the program for the workshop Uncertainties in the Crisis of Multiculturalism, organized as part of this CHESS research stream at the 2012 meeting of the European Association of Social Anthropologists (EASA) in Paris.

 Click here to read the press release about the EASA workshop and Prof. Urla's plenary presentation.

 Students participating in this research stream will develop projects investigating contentious politics in heritage narratives and practices related to remembering and marking the past.
 Projects may focus on the role of civic organizations, institutions and other actors in setting heritage policy agendas.

 Students in this cohort could investigate commemoration and memorialization practices at various sites of “difficult” heritage or “Sites of Conscience.”
 Others might study social memory and competing heritage narratives by focusing on a specific community or neighborhood.
 These varied contexts reflect negotiations between international, national, and local actors and exemplify how each of anthropology’s four fields can contribute to the development of heritage theory and research.

 The field supervisor for 2010-2011 was Prof. Elizabeth Krause, a cultural anthropologist specializing in memory, life history, and historical anthropology whose latest book analyzes Tuscan women workers' reflections on changing family and work structures.